 That wraps up this short and sweet Cyberpunk 2077 benchmark, and in near future as I plan to expand into a more diverse hardware test bench I hope to bring to you guys and gals benchmarks that include a range of different GPUs (and not just one).
 Including for VR titles, which is predominantly what I play when I give myself the occasional time away from work to chill out.
 Cyberpunk is a rare non-VR title that peaked my interest, hence why I've covered it quite extensively on the site these past few weeks despite my almost exclusive use of VR nowadays (yes, it really is that much better despite the mainstream having not caught on just yet...soon).

 But I must be honest, I've been playing it mostly in VR too!
 Wait - say what?
 VorpX, friend.
 It's basically VR simulation software than can turn some non-VR games like Cyberpunk into a semi-VR experience within your VR headset.
 Search YouTube for "vorpx cyberpunk" and you'll see some people doing it.
 It's pretty cool, and exploring Night City in virtual reality (well, semi virtual reality) is quite surreal.
-But it is SUPER taxing on the GPU and really struggles on the 2060 Super, so I eagerly await my upcoming GPU upgrade to dive back in (eyeing off an RTX 3080).
-That's all for now and look out for a ton of new content coming very soon.
+But it is super taxing on the GPU and really struggles on the 2060 Super, so I eagerly await my upcoming GPU upgrade to dive back in.